hyeonmin75/testevery-client/replit.md

 ## Overview

-TestEvery is a Korean psychological testing platform that provides various personality tests and psychological assessments.
-The application offers interactive tests including MBTI personality assessments, animal personality tests, cognitive ability measurements, and educational psychology content.
+TestEvery is a Korean psychological testing platform transformed from a simple SPA to a comprehensive educational platform using Next.js SSR/SSG architecture for Google AdSense approval.
+The application provides psychological tests, educational content, and research materials with full server-side rendering for optimal SEO and content indexing.

 ## System Architecture

-The application follows a modern full-stack architecture:
+**NEW: Next.js SSR/SSG Architecture (2025.01.02)**
+- **Framework**: Next.js 14 with TypeScript for SSR/SSG
+- **Rendering**: Static Site Generation (SSG) for most pages, Server-Side Rendering (SSR) for dynamic content
+- **SEO**: Complete meta tag optimization, structured data, canonical URLs
+- **Content**: 10+ educational blog posts (2000+ words each), comprehensive educational sections
+- **Sitemap**: Auto-generated XML sitemap with next-sitemap
+- **Styling**: Tailwind CSS with responsive design

+**Legacy Architecture (Maintained)**
 - **Frontend**: React.js with TypeScript using Vite as the build tool
 - **Backend**: Express.js server with TypeScript
 - **Database**: PostgreSQL with Drizzle ORM